Cherreads

 "…Useful."

-The boy tapped the notebook once.
+Then the boy tapped the notebook once, light and deliberate.

 "…This isn't for you."